 January 18, 1983: Computer manufacturer Franklin Electronic Publishers takes the wraps off its Franklin Ace 1200 computer, an unauthorized Apple II clone that triggers an important legal battle.

 Cupertino will soon target Franklin’s line of unlicensed Apple clones with a lawsuit.
 In the resulting trial, a U.S. court will decide whether a company can protect its operating system by copyright.

-Other computer companies — particularly those without IBM’s resources — took a more obvious route: ripping off Apple’s revolutionary machine.
+Other computer companies — particularly those without IBM’s resources — took a more obvious route: ripping off Apple’s revolutionary machine aimed at consumers.

 Franklin Electronic Publishers fell into this second group.
 Its $2,200 Franklin Ace 1200 computer followed the company’s earlier Apple clones (the Franklin 1000 series).
 The Ace 1200 was a solidly built machine, boasting a 1 MHz MOS/Commodore 6502 microprocessor, 48KB of RAM, 16KB of ROM and dual 5-1/4-inch floppy drives.

 The key thing it didn’t have?
 Apple’s blessing.

 The contentious part of Franklin’s offering was the company’s decision to copy Apple’s ROM and operating system code.
 This made the computer compatible with Apple’s DOS 3.
 It also upset Cupertino.

 A May 1982 lawsuit filed by Apple pointed out that Franklin’s system included embedded strings containing Easter eggs put there by Apple’s programmers — like the name of Apple coder James Huston.

 Franklin’s lawyers admitted to copying Apple’s software.
 However, they said that because Apple’s software was readable only by machines, and not something in printed form like a novel, it couldn’t be protected by copyright.